SayHeya/retell-cli/docs/context/project_conception.md

 Does this align with your vision for solving the slow iteration speed problem?

-## User Prompt
+## User Prompt on Particular Things to be Solved

-Personally I'm developing an app where I need to setup a ngrok endpoint that connects to my local MCP server and then I need to change the MCP connection details in the Retell console.
+"Personally I'm developing an app where I need to setup a ngrok endpoint that connects to my local MCP server and then I need to change the MCP connection details in the Retell console.
 Additionally I need to iterate on the prompt and once it's complete copy it and any other configuration details to the production agent.
-Doing this means we can run a service that allows for development iteration and manages the single source of truth between agents.
+Doing this means we can run a service that allows for development iteration and manages the single source of truth between agents."

 ---